yisuses/dirdamrealm/README.md

 }
 ```

-The above form is looking for a variable called `REACT_APP_SECRET_CODE` from the environment.
+The above form is looking for a variable called `ANOTHER_ENV_VARIABLE` from the environment.
 In order to consume this
 value, we need to have it defined in the environment.
 This can be done using two ways: either in your shell or in a `.env` file.

 ### Adding Temporary Environment Variables In Your Shell